CharlieDigital/coderev/web/content/the-impact-of-ai-on-the-technical-interview-process.md

 AI's increasing competency at coding means that rather than selecting purely for the ability to solve complex coding puzzles and algorithmic challenges, more teams should start to consider how well the human shepherds are at evaluating the quality of that voluminous output.

-Rather than entirely shifting away from existing processes, teams should start to consider incorporating code reviews as a key step in the candidate selection process to identify those with a proficiency to effectively evaluating code.
+Rather than entirely shifting away from existing processes, teams should start to consider incorporating code reviews as a key step in the candidate selection process to identify those with a competency for effectively evaluating code.